 Have you ever been curious about which keywords other real estate agents use?
 Or their on-page SEO strategy in general?
 It sounds like a questionable activity, but there are tools to help you track keywords used on others’ sites.
 This tactic is nearly guaranteed to put you ahead of other agents in your local market.

-And speaking of keywords, don’t neglect them!
-It’s important to target your content to the most popular keywords so your website appears when people are searching for, “condos Back Bay Boston” or a similar search for a specific neighborhood or region.
+It’s important to target your content to keywords of particular listings for a specific neighborhood or region.
 Track your keyword usage over time and discover which ones are most searched for so you can stay on top.

-There’s really no getting around the fact that people trust companies who have positive reviews on their sites and social media accounts.
-Aside from that, it’s a great way to improve your SEO and put yourself ahead of other agents.
+People trust companies who have positive reviews on their sites and social media accounts.
+Those reviews are a great way to improve your SEO and put yourself ahead of other agents.

-For example, if a prospect Google’s your name and the initial information that appears in the search results are praise-filled reviews from your previous clients, the social proof inherent in that type of feedback is very valuable.
+For example, if a prospect searches for your name on Google and the initial information that appears in the search results are praise-filled reviews from your previous clients, the social proof inherent in that type of feedback is very valuable.
 If you have a vast amount of enthusiastic support from people you’ve helped settle into homes they love, that’s bound to put you miles ahead of other agents working in your market who don’t possess the same amount or quality of reviews.

 Get the Most Out of Citations and Business Directories